• Skip to primary navigation

 Both dry skin and dandruff are common in cats.

-• Symptoms: scratching, hair loss, and scales on the skin.
+• Symptoms: Scratching, hair loss, and scales on the skin can occur due to dandruff.

-• Causes: experts don’t fully understand dry skin causes, but they may include a dry environment, allergies, parasites, or poor nutrition.
+• Causes: Experts don’t fully understand what causes dry skin on cats, but a dry environment, allergies, parasites, or poor nutrition may contribute.

 Cat Fleas & Ticks